안녕하세요. 토미입니다.

 잖아요 Isn’t it~

-Next grammar is 잖아요.
-In English, this means “isn’t it~/as you know/you know.”
+The following grammar is ‘잖아요.’
+In English, this means ‘isn’t it~/as you know/you know.’

-You use this when you want to say a reason to a person who is already aware of, or remind a person about a fact that he or she already forgot.
+You use this when you want to give a reason to someone who is already aware of it or remind them of a fact they have forgotten.

 The way to use it is easy and simple.

-Regardless of a final consonant, you just need to add 잖아요 to the stem.
+Regardless of a final consonant, you must add ‘잖아요’ to the stem.

 Let’s look at a sentence in the conversation.